ankurk91/wp-google-map/readme.txt

 Because it does not depend on jQuery, written in pure Java Script.
 Options page utilize inbuilt jQuery and Color Picker.
-It uses inbuilt WP dash-icons on Plugin Options Page.
-It uses inbuilt WP text editor on Plugin Options Page.
+It uses inbuilt dash-icons and text editor on Plugin Options Page.
 It does not create additional tables in your database, uses inbuilt 'wp_options' table.
 The whole package is about 100 kb. (~30 kb zipped).

 = What do you mean by Non Bloated ? =

-There are many of Map plugins in plugin directory, but most of them not written well.
+There are many of Map plugins in plugin directory, but most of them not written well.<br>
 Means they put lots of java script (uncompressed) code on every page of your website.
 They also loads jquery file before them which effects your page speed.
 This plugin will enqueue its js files on the required page only.